elhy17/ManagementApplication3.1/README.md

-# Didi App
+# ManagementApp

-Cross-platform Avalonia app for tracking daily and study tasks with an offline SQLite database.
+Cross platform Avalonia app for tracking daily and study tasks with an offline SQLite database

 ## Features
 - Daily tasks and study tasks separated into tabs.